 I’ve been a fan of spirulina for decades because of its high nutritional value.
 Its 60 percent protein content rivals some meat sources and certainly most vegetables.
 It’s also an excellent source of beta-carotene, various minerals and the essential fatty acid, gamma linolenic acid — which helps tamp down inflammation.

-Spirulina has been shown to reduce histamine in the body — another component that if not controlled contributes to the inflammation that leads to a cytokine storm.
-And if that weren’t enough, spirulina is a source of vitamin B6 — a known anti-thrombosis and anti-inflammation nutrient that recent research believes may help dampen the cytokine storm phenomenon and reduce the blood clotting risk associated.
+Spirulina has been shown to reduce histamine in the body — another component that if not controlled contributes to the inflammation.
+And if that weren’t enough, spirulina is a source of vitamin B6 — a known anti-thrombosis and anti-inflammation nutrient.

 Covid-19 isn’t the first-time spirulina has been studied in relation to viruses.
 In animal studies, spirulina was found to reduce the severity of flu infection and cut the rate of death in half.
 One clinical study in humans testing spirulina noted significant reductions in viral load in those infected with HIV.